Stirling Tolbooth: History

 The first building on the site was a medieval tolbooth which was completed in 1473.
+The tolbooth included a meeting rooms for the burgh council and legal courts.
+During a civil war, a Parliament was held in the Stirling tolbooth in August 1571.
+Replica Honours of Scotland were made for the event by Mungo Brady.
 After the old tolbooth became dilapidated in the late 17th century, burgh officials decided to procure a new structure: the new building was designed by Sir William Bruce in the Scottish baronial style, built by a master mason, Harry Livingstone, in ashlar stone and was completed in 1705.

 The design involved an asymmetrical main frontage with a hall block of three bays and a six-stage tower facing onto Broad Street; the hall block featured a door in the right hand bay and sash windows with architraves in the other bays on three floors.
 The six-stage tower, which slightly projected forward, essentially survived intact from the 15th century structure although it had to be refaced.
 It featured a doorway on the ground floor, a niche on the first floor, sash windows on the second, third and fourth floors and clock faces on the fifth floor: it was surmounted with a belfry and a weather vane.
 The clock was designed and manufactured by Duncan Kerr of Falkirk.
 Internally, the principal rooms were the guardroom and cells on the ground floor and the courtroom, the robing room and the council chamber on the first floor.
 The council chamber contained some fine decorative plasterwork.